alvinckl8/one-click-hugo-cms/site/content/_index.md

   heading: OUR VALUES
   text: >
-    VISION: pursue excellence and build a first-class modern enterprise with international competitiveness.
+    VISION: pursue excellence and build a first-class modern enterprise with international competitiveness.<br>

-    CORE VALUES: keep pace with the times, create value and develop together with customers.
+    CORE VALUES: keep pace with the times, create value and develop together with customers.<br>

-    CORE PHILOSOPHY: team spirit, the pursuit of excellence.
+    CORE PHILOSOPHY: team spirit, the pursuit of excellence.<br>
 ---